woothemes/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 ## Introduction

 WooCommerce's coming soon mode allows you to temporarily make your site invisible to the public while you work on it.
-By default, Coming-soon pages are set with `Cache-Control: max-age=60` header.
-This setting enables CDNs and other caching mechanisms to cache the page for 60 seconds, balancing the need for efficient performance with reasonable update times.

 This guide will show you how to integrate this feature with your system, clear server cache when site visibility settings change, and sync coming soon mode with other plugins.

 ## Prerequisites